-Sunburn is the term for red, sometimes swollen and painful skin.
-It is caused by overexposure to ultraviolet (UV) rays from the sun.
-Sunburn can vary from mild to severe.
 The extent depends on skin type and amount of exposure to the sun.
-Sunburn is a serious risk factor for skin cancer and for sun damage.
+Sunburn is a serious risk factor for skin cancer.

-Because of variations in the intensity of UV radiation passing through the atmosphere, the risk of sunburn increases with proximity to the tropic latitudes.
+Because of variations in the intensity of UV radiation passing through the atmosphere, the risk of sunburn increases as you approach the equator.
 The higher the latitude, the lower the intensity of the UV rays.

 On a minute-by-minute basis, the amount of UV radiation is dependent on the angle of the sun.
-This is easily determined by the height ratio of any object to the size of its shadow.
-The greatest risk is at solar noon, when shadows are at their minimum and the sun's radiation passes more directly through the atmosphere.
+The greatest risk is at solar noon when the sun is directly above you.

 Symptoms of sunburn

-Sunburn can occur in less than 15 minutes, and in seconds when exposed to non-shielded welding arcs or other sources of intense ultraviolet light.
-Nevertheless, the inflicted harm is often not immediately obvious.
+Sunburn can occur in less than 15 minutes, but the harm is often not immediately obvious.

 Treatments for sunburn